Tate Britain: Displays

 The main display spaces show the permanent collection of historic British art, as well as contemporary work.
-It has rooms dedicated to works by one artist, such as: Tracey Emin, John Latham, Douglas Gordon, Sam Taylor-Wood, Tacita Dean, and Marcus Gheeraerts II, though these work, such as it is with rest of the collection, are subject to rotation.
+It has rooms dedicated to works by one artist, such as: Tracey Emin, John Latham, Douglas Gordon, Sam Taylor-Wood, Tacita Dean, and Marcus Gheeraerts the Younger, though these works, like the rest of the collection, are subject to rotation.

-The gallery also organises career retrospectives of British artists and temporary major exhibitions of British Art.
-Every three years the gallery stages a Triennial exhibition in which a guest curator provides an overview of contemporary British Art.
+The gallery also organises career retrospectives of British artists and temporary major exhibitions of British art.
+Every three years the gallery stages a Triennial exhibition in which a guest curator provides an overview of contemporary British art.
 The 2003 Tate Triennial was called Days Like These.
 Art Now is a small changing show of a contemporary artist's work in a dedicated room.

 Tate Britain is the home of the annual and usually controversial Turner Prize exhibition, featuring four artists selected by a jury chaired by the director of Tate Britain.
 This is spread out over the year with the four nominees announced in May, the show of their work opened in October and the prize itself given in December.
 Each stage of the prize generates media coverage, and there have also been a number of demonstrations against the prize, notably since 2000 an annual picket by Stuckist artists.
 In recent years the exhibition and award ceremony have taken place at locations other than in Tate Britain: for example, in Liverpool (2007), Derry (2013), Glasgow (2015) and Hull (2017).

 Tate Britain has attempted to reach out to a different and younger audience with Late at Tate Britain on the first Friday of every month, with half-price admission to exhibitions, live music and performance art.
 Other public involvement has included the display of visitors', as opposed to curators', interpretation of certain artworks.

 Regular free tours operate on the hour, and at 1:15 pm on Tuesday, Wednesday and Thursday short 15-minute talks are given on paintings, artists and artistic styles.